 The State Property Control Act includes a provision that each year a physical inventory is to be made for all items and a full accounting of errors or exceptions reported to the State.
 Therefore, the university prepares a complete listing of all equipment each year.
 The lists are sent to those individuals who are accountable for the equipment, and it is their responsibility to report to the Property Control Department any differences between the published list and the actual inventory.
-Discrepancies are to be reported on a Form 15, which can be downloaded, filled in and e-mailed back or printed, filled in and sent to Property Control.
+Discrepancies are to be reported on a Form 15, which can be downloaded, filled in and e-mailed back or printed and sent to Property Control.

 Property Control assists departments in locating missing inventory or otherwise helps to resolve any other differences.
-They also conduct annual physical inventories, although primary responsibility for the equipment still rests with the fiscal officer or department head.
+They also conduct annual physical inventories, although primary responsibility for the equipment still rests with the responsible officer or department head.

-The Property Control Department will update a Department's Inventory following a physical move to another location.
+Upon request, the Property Control Department will update a Department's Inventory following a physical move to another location.
 A list of assets will be sent to the responsible officer of that department.
 The responsible officer will identify those assets they wish to retain and those assets they wish to surplus.
 Those assets left in the old location will remain the Department's responsibility until Property Control has received proper notification that they have been transferred to another department or have been removed from that location by university movers for surplus.

 The Property Control Department must be contacted first when a department wishes to have assigned equipment:

 The private and/or personal use of university property is expressly prohibited; however, situations may arise where university responsibilities can justify the temporary use of portable equipment off-campus.
 The criteria for off-campus usage is more effective utilization of university resources and not the personal convenience of the employee.